 CBD Oil vs. Hemp Seed Oil

 The cannabis (hemp) plant is an amazing and diverse source of many different substances and compounds, and it can be hard for the uninitiated to discern what product does what.
 You need to make educated decisions when it comes to your health and wellness choices, and a big part of that is gaining knowledge about what to expect from the various cannabis-related products out there.
-So, in order to help you strive for higher wellness with confidence, we’re highlighting two natural oils within this industry that are commonly mistaken for one another — after all, each one is beneficial depending on circumstance.
+So, in order to help you strive for higher understanding of what you put in your body, and help you shop with confidence, we’re highlighting two natural oils within this industry that are commonly mistaken for one another — after all, each one is valuable depending on circumstance.
 Today, we’re looking at Cannabidiol (CBD Oil) vs. Hemp Seed Oil.

 ARE CBD OIL AND HEMP OIL THE SAME?